Thomas von Essen

-Thomas Von Essen (born 1945 in Brooklyn, New York) was appointed the 30th FDNY Commissioner of the City of New York by Mayor Rudolph W. Giuliani on April 15, 1996, and served in that position until the end of the Giuliani Administration on December 31, 2001, nearly four months after the September 11, 2001 attacks.
+Thomas von Essen (born 1945 in Brooklyn, New York) was appointed the 30th New York City Fire Commissioner of the City of New York by Mayor Rudy Giuliani on April 15, 1996, and served in that position until the end of the Giuliani administration on December 31, 2001, nearly four months after the September 11 attacks.

-Biography
+Education

-Von Essen is a member of the Essen family, who are part of the German and Swedish nobility.
-He is a graduate of St. Francis College, class of '72.
+Von Essen attended John Adams High School in Ozone Park, New York and is a graduate of St. Francis College, class of 1972.